 Let's wind the geological clock back 300 million years or so to see what Pangaea might have looked like.
 We get the word Pangaea from the Ancient Greek word “Pan”, meaning entire, or complete, and “Gaia,” another Greek word meaning Earth.

 This continent straddled the equator although most of it was in the southern hemisphere.
 It was surrounded by a single ocean named Panthalassa.
 Again, we’ve gone to the Ancient Greek for “Pan” and “Thalassa” meaning sea.

-The supercontinent covered about one third of the Earth’s surface.
-Its centre must have been arid as it was far from any sources of rainfall.
+The supercontinent covered about one-third of the Earth’s surface.
+Its center must have been arid as it was far from any sources of rainfall.
 However, the equatorial region must have been covered by lush vegetation.
 This is known because coal deposits in Europe and America were laid down when plants died and were compacted into the mineral.

 Small mammals lived on Pangaea as did insects such as cicadas and beetles.
-Many reptile species thrived, among them, the ancestors to today’s crocodiles and birds.
+Many reptile species thrived, among them, the ancestors of today’s crocodiles and birds.
 However, the landscape was dominated by dinosaurs.

 About 200 million years ago, Pangaea began to break apart, driven by the same dynamic forces that brought the supercontinent’s constituent parts together in the first place.

 Study of Magnetic Forces

 According to Kerri Smith, writing in Nature, the Yale scientists analyzed “the magnetism of ancient rocks to work out their locations on the globe over time, and measured how the material under Earth’s crust, the mantle, moves the continents that float on its surface.”
 From this data they foresee a new supercontinent forming over the Arctic.